-This system gives more accurate results and it easily detects even minor errors.
-Moreover, it is useful in detecting any sort of scam or fraud.
+This system gives more accurate results and quickly detects even minor errors.
+Moreover, it is useful in detecting any scam or fraud.

 Example of Loan Receiveable

-Suppose you are a business owner and want to get a $20,000 bank loan for buying some stuff for your office use.
+Suppose you are a business owner and want to get a $20,000 bank loan to buy some stuff for your office use.
 You will go to the bank and fill out the loan form.
-The banker will ask you questions and check your business details to approve the loan.
+The banker will ask questions and check your business details to approve the loan.

-You got the loan with the repayment in monthly instalments for two years. $20,000 is directly credited to your account.
+You got the loan with the repayment in monthly installments for two years. $20,000 is directly credited to your account.

-The banker will record this particular transaction properly and he will check that the same amount is debited from the bank and credit to the borrowers’ account.
+The banker will record this particular transaction properly and check that the same amount is debited from the bank and credited to the borrower’s account.
 If the amount is not the same, then it shows that there is some error.